- Consumption‐based accounting of global anthropogenic CH4 emissions

 China's Environmental Challenges: Summer 2018 Undergraduate Research Assistantships

-Funded by generous scholarships from the Harvard Global Institute, a group of eight Harvard College undergraduate students will travel to China to spend summer 2018 conducting research on China’s energy and environmental future under the guidance of English-speaking professors at Tsinghua University and Chinese University Hong Kong.
-This unique opportunity will allow Harvard students to learn about and experience China’s environmental challenges first-hand and contribute to research on potential solutions.
+Funded by generous scholarships from the Harvard Global Institute, a group of eight Harvard College undergraduate students traveled to China to spend summer 2018 conducting research on China’s energy and environmental future under the guidance of English-speaking professors at Tsinghua University and Chinese University Hong Kong.
+This unique opportunity allowed Harvard students to learn about and experience China’s environmental challenges first-hand and contribute to research on potential solutions.
 Click here to read more.

 Harvard-China Project Featured in Nature Index, with Video